GeospatialPython/pyshp/README.md

 ### Adding Geometry

-Geometry is added using one of three methods: "null", "point", or "poly".
+Geometry is added using one of several convenience methods.
 The "null" method is used for null shapes, "point" is used for point shapes, "line" for lines, and "poly" is used for polygons and everything else.

 **Adding a Point shape**